1099 Deductibles for Contractors: The Essential Guide

 Supplies

-Work supplies are a broad category but essentially include any items necessary to complete your work.
-Examples could be office supplies, tools, and craft supplies.
+Work supplies are a broad category that essentially includes any items necessary to complete work.
+Examples include office supplies, tools, and craft supplies.

 Record work supplies on line 22.